Webb Space Telescope may discover farthest galaxy 13.5 billion years ago GLASS-z13 #NASA (180244) – Cool3c

 The farther an object is from us, the longer it takes for light to reach our eyes, so observing the distant universe is tantamount to gazing into the deep past.

-The GLASS-z13 galaxy existed in the earliest days of the universe, but we don’t know its exact age, because GLASS-z13 could have formed at any time within the universe’s 300 million years of existence.
+The GLASS-z13 galaxy existed in the earliest days of the universe, but we don’t know its exact age, because GLASS-z13 might have formed at any time within the universe’s 300 million years of existence.

 GLASS-z13 was discovered in “preliminary release” data from the Near Infrared Camera (NIRCam), the Webb Space Telescope’s primary imaging device, but was not announced when NASA released the first images last week. item message.